Paul-ike/phase-3-sinatra-react-project/README.md

 #### Project description

-    - Kitabu Reviews reviews literature books by commenting and rating the books.
+    - Kitabu Reviews reviews literature books by creating a book, seeing a list of books, updating a single book and deleting a book.

 #### author information